umbraco/UmbracoDocs/Umbraco-Heartcore/Client-Libraries/Dot-Net-Core/Content-Management-Sample/index.md

 ## Content

-First, we will look at how to work with content.
-The `ContentManagementService` allows you to Get, Create, Update, Publish, Unpublish and Delete content.
+When working with content, the `ContentManagementService` can Get, Create, Update, Publish, Unpublish and Delete content.

 ### Get Content